 In 2009, he became the first Wallaby to bag a hat trick of tries on his full run on debut.

 He capped off that stellar season being named the Australian Rookie of the Year.
-At international level, James became the youngest Australian to reach 100 Test points.
+At Test level, O'Connor became the youngest Australian to reach 100 Test points.
 In doing so, he became the record holder for individual points scored in an away fixture, accumulating 29 against France.

 O'Connor has had his problems off the field and spent some time abroad at London Irish and Toulon after losing his Wallaby contract.
 He resigned for the ARU and Reds for the 2015 season in hope of reigniting his Wallaby dream of playing for his national side again.